hans-chrstn/.dotfiles/README.md

 </details>

 > [!WARNING]
+>
 > - IT IS STILL IN DEVELOPMENT.
-CURRENTLY, THE WIDGETS ARE NOT WORKING DUE TO A CHANGE IN AGS
+CURRENTLY, THE WIDGETS ARE EXPERIMENTAL

 ---